whoami15/Codeigniter-Highcharts/README.md

 # Codeigniter-Highcharts

+##Demo can see at the Admin Panel --> http://www.cmap.x10host.com
 Line Chart, Pie Chart in Codeigniter using Highcharts

 This will Get data from Database by Month & Year and show in Highcharts.